Tutor Handbook

 We understand that your schedule sometimes changes!
 You may pick up a second job, drop a class, pick up an extracurricular activity or have other adjustments.

-• Maximum Number of Hours Available: If, during the semester, you decide that you can tutor more hours than you originally stated, or that you are unable to tutor any more hours than you are currently, email your Scheduler as soon as possible.
-They will update the information in the schedule to reflect this change.
+• Maximum Number of Hours Available: If, during the semester, you decide that you can tutor more hours than you originally stated, or that you are unable to tutor any more hours than you are currently, contact the appropriate Tutoring Coordinator and copy Kim (swaneyk@missouri.edu) and Terrie (campbellt@missouri.edu).

 Resignation: